cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ```
 </div>

-Once you have rebooted, you are running CloudLinux kernel with LVE enabled.
+Once you reboot, you are running CloudLinux kernel with LVE enabled.

 * For CloudLinux 6 — (RHEL) 2.6 kernel
 * For CloudLinux 6 hybrid — (RHEL) 3.10 kernel